Le’Veon Bell Tweets Threat To Sit Out Season – April Fools Joke Or No?

 So why do players like Le’Veon Bell hate getting the tag?
 There are two reasons.
 First, they don’t get paid what they’re really worth.
 A franchise player is only guaranteed to get paid the average of the top five salaries in the NFL for their position.
 In some cases, the team will make a better offer, hoping to keep their player happy.

 Le’Veon Bell has a current salary of $12.12 million on the table with the franchise tag.
-While that would make him the highest paid NFL running back by a long shot (the current highest paid is Buffalo Bills RB LeSean McCoy with an avg $8.01 million annual salary), the reason he still hates the franchise tag boils down to reason number 2.
+While that would make him the highest paid NFL running back by a long shot (the current highest paid is Buffalo Bills RB LeSean McCoy with an average $8.01 million annual salary), the reason he still hates the franchise tag boils down to reason number 2.

 Franchise tags only guarantee a salary for a year.
-And therein lies the danger and the seeming disrespectfullness of a franchise tag, at least from a players perspective.
+And therein lies the danger and the seeming disrespectfulness of a franchise tag, at least from a players perspective.
 For a game-changing running back like Bell, getting a multi-year contract is the goal.

 A contract like provides security in case something goes wrong.
 And for a running back who has already undergone surgery for MCL and PCL repair as well as a groin and core injury, that security is essential.
 After all, Bell has missed 14 games in the last two seasons due to injuries, which explains the Steeler’s reluctance to offer him a lucrative multi-year contract.

-Note: Update: Bell took to Twitter again in the closing hours of April 1 to confirm that this was a huge prank.